DerAndere1/Marlin/README.md

 See `DEFAULT_ROTATIONAL_JOINT_OFFSET_Y`.
 Also, see definition of `Dy` in sections "5.3.
 Transformations for a xyzbc-trt machine with rotary axis offsets" and "7.
 Custom Kinematics Components" in this reference:
 - https://linuxcnc.org/docs/html/motion/5-axis-kinematics.html

+For a machine with XYZBC axes in head-head configuration (tilting rotating toolhead, PENTA_AXIS_HH), this is the distance along the y axis from the vertical centerline of the yaw joint that rotates the toolhead around the Z axis to the vertical centerline tool 0.
+Measured when all axes are in 0 position so that the toolhead is oriented horizontally.

 ##### `K<rotational-joint-offset>`